NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 **Event**

-Any identifiable and discrete thing which can be logged by one of Cloudflare’s production applications or systems
+Any identifiable and discrete thing which can be logged by one of Khulnasoft’s production applications or systems

 **Alert**

-An event of potential interest which is identified and communicated via one of Cloudflare’s monitoring systems
+An event of potential interest which is identified and communicated via one of Khulnasoft’s monitoring systems

 **Incident**

-A report or alert which has a high probability of affecting Cloudflare’s production systems, or an alert condition which only exists for a short period of time because the affected service is restored to health before a Problem condition is identified
+A report or alert which has a high probability of affecting Khulnasoft’s production systems, or an alert condition which only exists for a short period of time because the affected service is restored to health before a Problem condition is identified

 **Problem**

-An identified and categorized incident which has a negative impact on the optimal health and/or performance of Cloudflare’s production systems or applications
+An identified and categorized incident which has a negative impact on the optimal health and/or performance of Khulnasoft’s production systems or applications

 **Incident Report**

-A public report which describes the nature of a service Problem, Cloudflare’s overall response to the Problem, and efforts to reduce or eliminate future impact
+A public report which describes the nature of a service Problem, Khulnasoft’s overall response to the Problem, and efforts to reduce or eliminate future impact

 **Post Mortem Review**

 A review meeting initiated in response to severe and/or critical Problem.
-All Post Mortem meetings focus on the details of an Incident Report generated by a Cloudflare engineer with skills or experience appropriately suited to address to the nature of the Problem.
+All Post Mortem meetings focus on the details of an Incident Report generated by a Khulnasoft engineer with skills or experience appropriately suited to address to the nature of the Problem.

 **SRE**